Manoj-Kannan/HackerRank-30-Days-of-Code/README.md

 # HackerRank-30-Days-of-Code
-30 Days of video tutorial series to improve Coding Skills
+Here are the Solutions for 30 Days of Code Challenge by HackerRank in Python Programming Language.